 It is easiest to answer this question by division:

-U8 (6 & 7 year olds): Practices are held once a week in this division and begin in mid-August.
-There are four practices prior to the first game.
+U7 and U8 (6 & 7 year olds): Practices are held once a week in this division and begin in mid-August.
+There are two to four practices prior to the first game.
 The first game occurs on Opening Day, which is always the first Saturday following Labor Day.
 The second game of the season is played on the immediate following Sunday of Opening weekend.
 All games are 40 minutes in length, with a brief halftime period.
-All U8 children will play nine consecutive games, with the final game being played the last Saturday in October.
+All U7/U8 children will play nine consecutive games, with the final game being played the last Saturday in October.
 Please note that win/loss records are not kept in this division.
-Games are generally played between the hours of 9:00 a.m. and 3:30 p.m.
+Games are generally played between the hours of 8:00 a.m. and 3:30 p.m.
 All games are played in the outfield of Washington Parkís baseball field.

 U12 (10 & 11 year olds): Practices are held once a week in this division and begin in mid-August.
 There are four practices prior to the first game.
 The first game occurs on Opening Day, which is always the first Saturday following Labor Day.
 The second game of the season is played on the immediate following Sunday of Opening weekend.
 All games are 60 minutes in length, with a 10 minute halftime period.
 All U12 children will play ten consecutive regular season games where the win/loss record is kept.
-All regular season games are generally played between the hours of 10:00 a.m. and 5:00 p.m. for girls and anywhere between the hours of 8:30 a.m. and 7:00 p.m. for boys.
-All boysí games are played at Bayside Park while all girlsí games are played at Cuernavaca Park.
+All regular season games are generally played between the hours of 8:00 a.m. and 6:00 p.m.
+All games are played at Bayside Park or the BHS Practice Field behind the Burlingame Aquatic Center.
 Following the regular season game, a Burlingame Cup tournament will occur.
 The two teams that make it to the finals of the tournament could play as late as the second Saturday in November.
 The winning team of the Regular Season in this division will advance to the Area tournament, the first weekend in December.

 U14 (12 & 13 year olds): Practices are held once a week in this division and begin in mid-August.
 There are four practices prior to the first game.
 The first game occurs on Opening Day, which is always the first Saturday following Labor Day.
 The second game of the season is played on the immediate following Sunday of Opening weekend.
 All games are 70 minutes in length, with a 10 minute halftime period.
 All U14 children will play ten consecutive regular season games where the win/loss record is kept.
 All regular season games may be played anywhere between the hours of 8:00 a.m. and 6:30 p.m. depending on the field.
-Both boys and girls games are played either at Murray Field or the Burlingame High School football stadium.
+All games are played at Franklin Elementary, North Field in Hillsborough or San Mateo High School.
 Following the regular season game, a Burlingame Cup tournament will occur.
 The two teams that make it to the finals of the tournament could play as late as the second Saturday in November.
 The winning team of the Regular Season in this division will advance to the Area tournament, the first weekend in December.

 U16 (14 & 15 year olds) and U19 (16,17 & 18 year olds): This division participates in Area play and is a traveling team.
 Although there will be games in Burlingame, half of the schedule may require your player to travel to a neighboring city anywhere from Brisbane to Redwood City to Half Moon Bay.
 Practices begin the first week in August with the first games being played by the third week in August.
 Teams generally practice two times a week.
 Games can occur anytime Monday through Sunday.
 Usually there is one game a week, but occasionally there can be two.
 The regular season may run eight to ten games with an Area tournament following regular season.
 The winner of the Area will advance to sectional and perhaps State play.
 Games for U16 players are 80 minutes in length, while those for U19 players are the full 90 minutes in length.